lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 [^cf31]: Readily-available works on astrology and almanac print culture begin with, for example, Bernard Capp’s *Astrology and the Popular Press: English Almanacks, 1500-1800*, Faber, 1977.
 More recent work includes Timothy Feist, “The Stationers' Voice: The English Almanac Trade in the Early Eighteenth Century,” *Transactions of the American Philosophical Society*, volume 95, number 4, 2005, pp. i-129; Ivana Dragoş, “Astrology and the Demotic Press: Almanacs in Eighteenth-Century England.” *Anafora*, volume 5, issue 2, 2018; and Jennifer C. Mori, “Popular Science in Eighteenth Century Almanacs: The Editorial Career of Henry Andrews of Royston, 1780--1820.” *History of Science*, volume 54, number 1, March 2016, pp. 19--44

+[^cf32]: As I hope my discussion will show, I have taken this monograph as a touchstone because I think it is exceptional, representing a success of our field’s methods.

-[^cf32]: “Because ESTC is a bibliographical database rather than a catalogue, strictly speaking, its records describe groups of copies,” such as editions, “rather than specific copies,” such as the Exeter Book (Tabor 369).
+[^cf33]: “Because ESTC is a bibliographical database rather than a catalogue, strictly speaking, its records describe groups of copies,” such as editions, “rather than specific copies,” such as the Exeter Book (Tabor 369).

-[^cf33]: “The first problem relates to the unit of classification.
+[^cf34]: “The first problem relates to the unit of classification.
 A clearly defined unit is necessary to ensure that a study of change over time is reliable and based on consistent terms.
 What is the unit that the ESTC uses?
 Scholars sometimes answer by using the terms “edition,” “issue,” or “title” interchangeably.
 But since the ESTC does not rely in a consistent manner on any of these terms for its unit of classification, one should refer instead only to the ESTC record, a unit created by the ESTC and having no meaning outside the ESTC.”
 (Karian 289)

-[^cf34]: Technically, in the “##” sequence, the first “#” encodes that the work is a first edition (as opposed to a “2” for an “intervening” edition or a “3” for the “current” most recent edition), and the second “#” doesn’t encode anything.
+[^cf35]: Technically, in the “##” sequence, the first “#” encodes that the work is a first edition (as opposed to a “2” for an “intervening” edition or a “3” for the “current” most recent edition), and the second “#” doesn’t encode anything.
 That position in the MARC record is undefined, with no possible meanings, and simply always contains a ‘blank’ #.

-[^cf35]: One exception to this assumption has to do with treatment of the character ſ, which the TCP file modernizes to an s, but which HathiTrust renders as ſ.
+[^cf36]: One exception to this assumption has to do with treatment of the character ſ, which the TCP file modernizes to an s, but which HathiTrust renders as ſ.
 To avoid penalizing HathiTrust for “inaccuracy” when it is actually a more accurate reproduction of the page than my reference point, I amended every instance of ſ in HathiTrust to an s.

-[^cf36]: Leaving the ſ characters unchanged in the HathiTrust document resulted in a .29 change from base (71% accuracy), so my normalization of ſ to s had a major impact on the comparison.
+[^cf37]: Leaving the ſ characters unchanged in the HathiTrust document resulted in a .29 change from base (71% accuracy), so my normalization of ſ to s had a major impact on the comparison.
 I consider the .09 result more appropriate than the .29 because the normalized copy better reflects how an OCR file would be used.

-[^cf37]: Even Moretti and Jockers do not go as far as the news media would like them to. \[TODO-RESEARCH: support claim that critiques of DH often respond implicitly to news coverage, not scholarship itself.\]
+[^cf38]: Even Moretti and Jockers do not go as far as the news media would like them to. \[TODO-RESEARCH: support claim that critiques of DH often respond implicitly to news coverage, not scholarship itself.\]